SET Goals:

 - Each school has Eco-Champions who in turn make sure there is an Eco-Warrior in each class.
 This is to support energy efficiency and reduce waste.
 Staff are encouraged to be Eco-Champions too.

 - On-boarding of new schools focuses on clarity for governors and explores the different models that could be used for current/future governing bodies.
+Have a governor attend a meeting sooner than conversion.
+A link trustee to be appointed to all SET schools.

 - Skills audits are used to ensure all governance structures are as strong as possible, reflecting the latest advice.
 All vacancies are filled and newer trustees and governors understand their role.